brianrackle/brianrackle.github.io/_posts/2014-08-03-easy-timing.md

   * a monotonic clock, meaning that time can only increase
   * tick rate doesn't change

 We will look at why we need three different clocks later.
-For now it is important to note that only `std::chrono::steady_clock` is guaranteed to give a stable tick rate.
+For now, it is important to note that only `std::chrono::steady_clock` is guaranteed to give a stable tick rate.
 When comparing times, a stable tick rate is exactly what is needed to get a reliable assessment of how various durations relate.

 ## Timing Things